envato-archive/moo_moo/README.md

     lookup = MooMoo::Lookup.new

+As an alternative, you can create a .moomoo.yml file in your project root with a default configuration for the library to use.

 Now you can call a variety of commands to deal with domains, nameservers, etc.
 Here's how to check the availability of a domain name: